“F–k me,” I thought as I saw the envelope as the delivery man gave it to me here in Quito, Ecuador.

 What did I do next?
 Hired a CPA Stateside of course.
 I was in over my head.
 I had to refile my taxes for that year as the IRS pointed out what they thought were numerous mistakes and really I owed them a whole lot more than I said I did.

-Now that my taxes are refiled and my taxes paid, here is what I learned from the experience…
+Now that I’ve talked to a person that’s a CPA in Troy MI, my taxes are refiled and my taxes paid, here is what I learned from the experience…

 1. Don’t let just “someone you know” file for you as an expat living abroad.
 In my case it was my mom, smart woman but not a tax pro.
 Hire a professional CPA.
 I’ve found they charge around $325 to file your taxes for you annually.